fpresta0607/Jarvis/README.md

 # 🧠 Jarvis — Personal AI Assistant on AWS Fargate
-> A secure, self-hosted, auto-scaling AI assistant that connects to your personal data — emails, photos, files, and more — entirely within ### Sequence — "Summarize emails + reminder"
+> A secure, self-hosted, auto-scaling AI assistant that connects to your personal data — emails, photos, files, and more

 ```mermaid
 sequenceDiagram